danmosemsft/runtime/.github/ISSUE_TEMPLATE/bug_report.md

 #### Other information

 <!--
 * Please include any relevant stack traces or error messages.
+If possible please include text as text rather than images (so it shows up in searches).
 * If you have an idea where the problem might lie, let us know that here.
 Please include any pointers to code, relevant changes, or related issues you know of.
+* Do you know of any workarounds?
   -->